lyrahgames/gnuplot/README.md

     bdep init -C @build cc config.cxx=g++ "config.cxx.coptions=-O3" -- "?sys:lyrahgames-gnuplot/*"

 ## Alternative Usage
-To use other build systems or manual compilation, you only have to add the `lyrahgames/gnuplot_pipe.hpp` file to your project and include it in the compilation process.
+To use other build systems or manual compilation, you only have to add the `lyrahgames/gnuplot/` directory to your project and include it in the compilation process.

 ## Build the Documentation

     b docs/doxygen@../gnuplot-gcc/lyrahgames-gnuplot/docs/doxygen/

-## Example
+## Examples
 - [Examples in the API Documentation](https://lyrahgames.github.io/gnuplot/examples.html)

 ## API